End of project report

 Ten Years of Research on Internal, Regional, and International Labour Migration in Africa and Asia

-The Migrating out of Poverty Research Programme Consortium officially ended on 31 December 2019, after nearly ten years of migration research in Africa and Asia.
+The Migrating out of Poverty Research Programme Consortium officially ended on 31 December 2019, after nearly ten years of migration research, capacity building and policy analysis in eleven countries across Africa and Asia.

-Our social media spaces will continue to exist, and all our publications and data will also be available for reading and investigation on IDS Open Docs and US Figshare (both to be completed soon).
+Our social media spaces will continue to exist, and all our publications and data will also be available for reading and investigation on IDS Open Docs.

 Priya Deshingkar, as Research Director of the consortium, continues at the University of Sussex and welcomes invitations to develop funding bids to continue the work that Migrating out of Poverty has invested in over the past ten years.

-Migrating out of Poverty Research Programme Consortium was a multidisciplinary, multi-country and research uptake partnership.
-It focused on the relationship between internal, regional and international migration and poverty in Africa and Asia.
-It has been funded by UK Aid, from the UK government's Department for International Development, Research and Evidence division.
-Migrating out of Poverty was coordinated out of the University of Sussex and carried out research with partners in Bangladesh, Ethiopia, Ghana, Kenya, Senegal, Singapore, South Africa, and Zimbabwe in their respective regions.
+Migrating out of Poverty Research Programme Consortium was a multidisciplinary, multi-country partnership.
+It focused on the relationship between internal, regional and international migration and poverty.
+It was funded by UK Aid, from the UK government's Department for International Development, Research and Evidence division.
+Migrating out of Poverty was coordinated by the University of Sussex and collaborative research was undertaken with partners in Bangladesh, Ethiopia, Ghana, Kenya, Senegal, Singapore, South Africa, and Zimbabwe.

 Based on research conducted in the Casamance, Senegal, this comic illustrates the manner in which irregular migration is organised and the perspectives of migrants, their families, smugglers and the wider migration industry.

 Tightening border controls and heightened surveillance has spawned an industry of migration and smuggling facilitators.
 The comic illustrates the lived experiences of migrants along the Ethiopia-South Africa route.

 Zimbabwe: Human Smuggling from Zimbabwe to South Africa